 If you don’t see a host you’re considering on this list, it doesn’t mean that it can’t work for your project.
 We’d encourage you to take everything you’ve learned here so far and investigate that hosting provider yourself.
 Most hosting companies have good support and sales teams.
 You can go to them with any questions you have about the requirements for your specific project.

 The first hosting provider we’ll recommend to you is Kinsta.
 We recommend them for a few different reasons.
-One, because the provide fast, secure, and reliable hosting.
+One, because they provide fast, secure, and reliable hosting.
 Two, they understand the unique hosting requirements membership sites need.
 And three, many of our most successful customers use them without running into serious issues.

 You may be wondering what type of hosting Kinsta provides.
 Are they shared, VPS, dedicated, or cloud?
-Like we mentioned earlier in this posts, not all hosts fall neatly into these categories.
+Like we mentioned earlier in this post, not all hosts fall neatly into these categories.
 To make things simple, we’ll call Kinsta a “hybrid cloud container” host.

 If you want the nitty gritty details, here’s what Kinsta’s support had to say about their hosting:

 “Each of our plans, from Starter through Enterprise (and Custom) use the same infrastructure which is built on Google Cloud and is very different from traditional shared, VPS, or dedicated infrastructure.

 Every site on our platform runs in an isolated software container that contains all of the software resources required to run the site (Linux, NGINX, PHP, MySQL).
 This means that the software that runs each site is 100% private and is not shared even between your own sites.
 Each site container runs on a generously sized virtual machine in one of multiple Google Cloud data centers and secured behind the GCP firewall.
 Hardware resources (RAM/CPU) are allocated to each site container automatically by our virtual machines on an as-needed basis (a neat feature we refer to as auto-scaling).